universitytheater/utheater.github.io/_pages/locations/west.md

 Theater West is located on the first floor.
 Because the seating configuration in Theater West is configurable, accessible seating will be available on request.
 Please reach out to [UT Committee](mailto:ut-committee@uchicago.edu) to allow us to set things up in advance, or arrive early so that we can arrange something.

 Gender-neutral, wheelchair accessible bathrooms are available on both the 2nd floor or lower level, which can be accessed via the elevator in the atrium, just outside of the theater.
+Gendered, wheelchair accessible bathrooms are located on the lower level.

 Due to technical and financial limitations, we are typically unable to provide audio description, ASL interpretation, or alternate-print programs.
 If you are blind or have low vision, please reach out to [UT Committee](mailto:ut-committee@uchicago.edu) if there is anything else that we can provide to make the experience better for you.